-“Dark roasting destroys phenols,” says Dr. Arnot, who adds that he and his team took to calling the lightest roasts “lean roasts,” because they explode with slimming compounds and, unlike their dark counterparts, “are delicious without fattening sugar or cream.”
-Below, you’ll find a list of top-ranked “lean roast” coffees, including options from Starbucks, Dunkin’ Donuts and even McDonald’s.
-We're also sharing a special version of Dr. Arnot’s coffee cleanse, which pairs lean roast coffee (at least three cups per day) with nutrient-dense shakes and meals that he says optimize coffee’s benefits.
+“Dark roasting destroys phenols,” Arnot said, adding that he and his team took to calling the lightest roasts “lean roasts,” because they explode with slimming compounds.
+Plus, unlike their dark counterparts, they “are delicious without fattening sugar or cream.”
+Further down you’ll find a list of top-ranked “lean roast” coffees, including options from Starbucks, Dunkin’ Donuts, and even McDonald’s.
+We're also sharing a special version of Arnot’s coffee cleanse, which pairs lean roast coffee (at least three cups per day) with nutrient-dense shakes and meals that he says optimize coffee’s benefits.
 But whether you use his detox regimen or not, every cup of high-phenol coffee you sip will give you a fat-fighting edge.

 High-phenol coffee affects the body by giving you...